MaximeEme/Cyclistic-bike-sharing/README.md

 ```

-I cleaned and formatted the columns names of every tables.
+I cleaned and formatted the column names of every table.

 ```{r}